Are you interested in learning how to make paper mache? Paper mache is a craft that you may think of in a time of creative inspiration.

 These first instances of paper mache were likely for helmets.
 While paper mache is not strong enough to save you from any of today’s weapons, it does show how highly they valued this material.

 While China has the first known instance of paper mache as we know it today, if you look further back in history, you will see a close relative that can be found dating back to Ancient Egypt.

 Ancient Egyptians would coat pieces of papyrus or linen into the plaster to create objects for funerals.
-Coffins would be crafted from this version of paper mache, along with Egyptian death masks.
+Coffins and Egyptian death masks would be crafted from this paper mache version.

 Paper Mache in Modern Times

-Paper mache is a popular crafting method even in the modern era, but it has been known to be used for practical uses as well.
+Paper mache is a popular crafting method even in the modern era, but it has also been known to be used for practical uses.

 Today, it is much more common to see paper mache used to make objects such as pinatas and parade floats.
 You also may see artists using paper mache to create figures, jewelry, and more.

-Paper mache can be incorporated into whatever craft you may have an interest in.
+Paper mache can be incorporated into whatever craft you are interested in.

 If you are into fairy gardens, you can make a paper mache piece for an indoor terrarium.

 Artists globally produce their own impressive works of art with paper mache, with a portion of these artists making their profession solely in paper mache.